textX/textX/docs/metamodel.rst

 are called as soon as the particular object is recognized in the input string.
 They are registered per class/rule.

-Let's do some additional checks for the above Entity-Attribute example:
+Let's do some additional checks for the above Entity DSL example:

 .. code-block:: python

   def entity_obj_processor(entity):
     '''
-    Check that there should be at most 10 attributes in an entity.
+    Check that Entity names are capitalized.
+This could also be specified in the grammar using regex match but we will do that check here just as an example.
     '''

-    if len(entity.attributes) > 10:
-      raise TextXSemanticError('There is %d attributes for entity %s.'
-                               'Maximum is 10.' % (len(entity.attributes),
-                                                   entity.name))
+    if entity.name != entity.name.capitalize():
+      raise TextXSemanticError('Entity name "%s" must be capitalized.' % entity.name)

   def attribute_obj_processor(attribute):
     '''
-    Check valid types.
+    Obj. processors can also introduce changes in the objects they process.
+    Here we set "primitive" attribute based on the Entity they refer to.
     '''

-    if attribute.type not in ['int', 'float', bool', 'string']: raise TextXSemanticError('Invalid type %s for attribute %s of' ' entity %s.' % (attribute.type,
-                                                attribute.name,
-                                                attribute.parent.name))
+    attribute.primitive = attribute.type.name in ['integer', 'string']

   obj_processors = {
       'Entity': entity_obj_processor,
       'Attribute': attribute_obj_processor,
       }

   entity_mm.register_obj_processors(obj_processors)